 - In the event of a vacancy of position of the President-Elect, vice president will ascend to position of the president elect and a special election for vice president as per Section 5.4.B shall be conducted by mail ballot within 60 days thereof.

-- Vacancies due to death or resignation or removal of any other elected official shall be filled by the President and its effectiveness shall be immediately confirmed by the Governing Body at its next meeting, however, if such an event occurs after nomination, or if the nominee declines before election; then the Nominating Committee will propose another candidate if no other timely filed, eligible nomination exists for that position.
+- Vacancies due to death or resignation or removal of any other elected official, except for the position of the Vice President, shall be filled by the President with prior approval of the Executive Committee and its effectiveness shall be immediately confirmed by the Governing Body at its next meeting, however, if such an event occurs after nomination, or if the nominee declines before election; then the Nominating Committee will propose another candidate if no other timely filed, eligible nomination exists for that position.

-- In the event that there is no eligible nominee for a vacant position, the President Elect shall ask the members of the executive committee to propose nominations for the position and the executive committee shall select a candidate from these nominations by majority vote and the President Elect shall appoint that candidate to the position pending approval by the Governing Body at its next meeting.
+- In the event that there is no eligible nominee for a vacant position, except for the position of the Vice President, the President Elect shall ask the members of the executive committee to propose nominations for the position and the executive committee shall select a candidate from these nominations by majority vote and the President Elect shall appoint that candidate to the position pending approval by the Governing Body at its next meeting.

 ARTICLE XI – AMENDMENTS AND ADOPTION